GSA/digitalgov.gov/content/events/2021/10/2021-10-28-successful-strategies-for-telework-and-hybrid-work-environments.md

   succeeding at working, managing, supervising, hiring, collaborating, and communication in remote and hybrid environments.
 kicker: Federal Leadership and Professional Development
-summary: " Learn from and share with other federal colleagues from across the government strategies for succeeding at working, managing, supervising, collaborating, communicating, and more."
+summary: "Learn from and share with other federal colleagues from across the government strategies for succeeding at working, managing, supervising, collaborating, communicating, and more."
 host: Federal Leadership and Professional Development Community of Practice